H1B

 H3 Visa (Work Visa for Temporary Trainees):

-An H3 trainee is a nonimmigrant who
+An H3 trainee is a

-such as agriculture, commerce, communications, finance, government,
+field of endeavor, such as agriculture, commerce, communications, finance,

-transportation, but not physicians.
+government, transportation, but not physicians.

-LL.M.
+The LL.M.
 Law Group can help obtain an H3 visa for the following:

 -